Tania-Maxwell/MarSOC-Dataset/README.md

 ## Contact

 For any queries, please contact Tania L. Maxwell (taniamaxwell7 [at] gmail.com).
 This dataset is currently being formatted for incoporation into the [Coastal Carbon Atlas](https://ccrcn.shinyapps.io/CoastalCarbonAtlas/).

+## Version History

+- v1 | October 6, 2023 | First release for Zenodo
+- v1.1 | November 20, 2023 | Corrected N to to % for the Xia et al 2022 paper